SMB Expert Answers Questions on Managing a Small Business During COVID-19

 JM: It depends on the loan and your specific situation and loan status.

-The SBA is still working on Economic Injury Disaster Loan applications, but it’s not taking any new ones (except for agricultural businesses).
 Check with your lender to find out your current status for reapplying and to see if you are eligible for any traditional SBA-based loan programs.

 JM: The SBA loan program uses existing lenders to qualify business borrowers.